gkwelding/gkwelding.github.com/_posts/2012-09-27-death-of-the-sat-nav.markdown

 layout: post
 slug: death-of-the-sat-nav
 title: Death of the Sat-nav
-summary: Death of the Sat-nav
+summary: Is the smart-phone era signalling the death of the dedicated sat-nav device?
+Will we start to see companies such as TomTom disappearing shortly?
 wordpress_id: 232
 image: placeholder.jpg
 tags: